I CONGRESO INTERNACIONAL

 WHO IS ORGANISING IT?

-It is organised by the Red Intercontinental de Estudios Urbanos and the research group AFRICAInEs: studies and research applied to development.
+It is organized by the Intercontinental Alliance for Urban Studies (AIEU) and the research group AFRICAInEs: studies and research applied to development (SEJ 491)

 Organised by: